coatless-textbooks/hpc/docs/cluster-setup.md

 ```

 Installing packages into the default location is problematic because any
-files placed within a user's home directory count against the directories
+files placed within a user's home directory count against the directory's
-space quota (~2Gb / 4Gb).
+space quota (for limits, please see ([Cluster Storage](cluster-storage.md)).
 As _R_ packages can take a considerable amount of
 space when installed, the best course of action is to change the default
 library directory.
 Therefore, _R_ packages should be either stored in a
 project directory or a purchased space allocation on the cluster that an